talkjs/talkjs-examples/android/file-upload-example/README.md

-# TalkJS Android File Upload Example
+# Android file upload example

 This code shows how to implement file upload support in Android's WebView.
 Despite TalkJS already supporting uploading of files, the default Android WebView implementation